 - Gently dry the wound before applying Neosporin.
 It’s important to note that Neosporin is dosed for an average adult human, so use it sparingly.
 You only need to apply a thin layer over the wound to be effective.

 - If possible, wrap the wound.
 A foot or tail injury is easy for your dog to lick at, so try to prevent this if possible.
-Not only will your dog licking off the Neosporin be counter-intuitive to the healing process, but ingesting Neosporin is not recommended.
+Not only will your dog licking off the Neosporin be counter-intuitive to the healing steps, but ingesting Neosporin is not recommended.

 - Avoid using Neosporin on stitches or post-surgery wounds.
 Antibiotics are often given with surgery, so no additional wound care should be required.
 If you encounter post-op complications in your pet, it’s best to contact your vet for the best treatment options.